Kgo222/ClassroomClarity/notebooks/maddie/README.md

 ### 3/30/2025: PCB soldering & Testing
 - soldered through hole components
 - programmed microcontroller with breadboard demo test code
 - ensured function and measured some important signals
+- Created and sent in PCB Version 2

 #### Changes for Next PCB Version
 - 5V on the rotary encoder circuit needs to become 3.3V